Mississippi is the second state to open up vaccines for all residents 16 and up. Here's what other states are doing - KESQ

 Georgia

-All adults with high-risk health conditions became eligible for vaccinations Monday.
+All adults with high-risk health conditions and those 55 and older became eligible for vaccinations Monday.
 Gov. Brian Kemp said that at least 5 million Georgians are eligible to receive their vaccines and should take advantage of the opportunity in order to return to some normalcy.

 Hawaii